1,000+ Opportunities

 Get alerted about grants like this

-Search similar grants →Based on current listing details, eligibility includes: What follows is not a complete list of eligibility requirements.
+Or search similar grants →According to the current listing, eligibility includes: What follows is not a complete list of eligibility requirements.
 For more information on the newest MGIB program changes go to the VA web-site address listed below.
 A high school diploma or equivalency certificate is always required for eligibility to the MGIB as is an honorable discharge from the qualifying period of service unless the individual is currently on active duty.
 (1) Individuals initially entering military service on or after July 1, 1985 may be eligible unless they specifically elect not to participate in the MGIB program.
 Service members can use the MGIB benefit after completing two continuous years of service.
 Veterans whose initial obligation was 3 years or more may use the MGIB benefit after completing three continuous years of active duty, or less time if discharged early for an acceptable reason.
 Veterans whose initial obligation was less than 3 years, may use the MGIB benefits after serving two years of active duty, or less time if discharged early for an acceptable reason or if they sign up for 4 years in the Selected Reserve.
 Any period of active duty may be used to meet these requirements, but generally, periods of active duty cannot be combined.
 (2) Individuals who were eligible for the Old (Vietnam-Era) GI Bill benefits as of December 31, 1989, and served on continuous active duty for 3 years after June 30, 1985, may be eligible for the MGIB.
 (3) Persons involuntarily separated from the military for certain reasons may be eligible for the MGIB.
 Likewise, persons who received voluntary separation incentives may be eligible for the MGIB.
 (4) Persons who converted from VEAP (Veterans Educational Assistance Program) to the MGIB during open seasons from October 9, 1996 through July 8, 1997, or from November 1, 2000 to October 31, 2001, may be eligible for the MGIB.
 Likewise, certain persons serving full-time under title 32 in the National Guard during the period from July 1, 1985 to November 28, 1989 with no previous active duty and who elected the MGIB during the open season from October 9, 1996 through July 8, 1997, may be eligible for the MGIB.
 In addition, in very limited circumstances, dependents of veteran or service member may be eligible for the MGIB if the veteran or service member transferred entitlement to those dependents.
 Eligible applicant types include: Other, Reservist (including dependents), Active-Duty Service Person (including dependents, Veteran (including dependents).
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program